Search by Keyword

 In July of 1982, Evatone Records, in conjunction with Capitol, released a flixi-disc that paired "You've Got To Hide Your Love Away" with "All My Loving."
 The disc was only available at three American music store chains; "Musicland," "Discount" and "Sam Goody."
 These collectors' items were made as promotional tools for the Capitol Beatles catalog at the time.

-The first time the original British "Help!" album was made available in the US was the "Original Master Recording" vinyl edition released through Mobile Fidelity Sound Lab in January of 1986.
+The first time the original British "Help!" album was made available in America was the vinyl "Original Master Recording" edition released through Mobile Fidelity Sound Lab in January of 1986.
 This album included "You've Got To Hide Your Love Away" and was prepared utilizing half-speed mastering technology from the original master tape on loan from EMI.
 This version of the album was only available for a short time and is quite collectible today.

 The compact disc era brought the complete British “Help!” album to the US on CD.
 This April 30th, 1987 release was the first Beatles compact disc to be released in stereo, although it contained George Martin’s new mixes that were created in 1986.
 A vinyl edition of this album came out on July 21st, 1987.
 This album was then remastered and re-released on September 9th, 2009 on CD using these same new mixes, the vinyl equivalent coming out on November 13th, 2012.